cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 ### Data Structures

-Only one packet data type is required: `FungibleTokenPacketData`, which specifies the denomination, amount, sending account, and receiving account or `FungibleTokenPacketData` which specifies multiple tokens being sent between sender and receiver.
+Only one packet data type is required: `FungibleTokenPacketData`, which specifies the denomination, amount, sending account, and receiving account or `FungibleTokenPacketDataV2` which specifies multiple tokens being sent between sender and receiver.
 A v2 supporting chain can optionally convert a v1 packet for channels that are still on version 1.

 ```typescript
 interface FungibleTokenPacketData {